Vikram (actor): In the media

 He is amongst the most decorated actors in terms of awards in the history of Tamil cinema.
-He holds a National Film Award for Best Actor; a feat only matched by four other actors in Tamil films.
+He holds a National Film Award for Best Actor; a feat only matched by five other actors in Tamil films.
 Moreover, Vikram holds seven Filmfare Awards South, with the tally being only second to Kamal Haasan who has ten wins.
 In 2010 his film Raavan was promoted at the Cannes Film Festival and then screened at Venice Film Festival and the Busan International Film Festival.
 Within weeks of release, Deiva Thirumagal was sent to the Asia Pacific Screen Awards after it was nominated by the Film Federation of India and the National Film Development Corporation.
 Vikram is also a recipient of the Kalaimamani Award from the Government of Tamil Nadu in 2004.
 Other recognitions includes a string of Cinema Express Awards, Vijay Awards and Tamil Nadu State Film Awards, including recognition in three different categories.
-In 2011, Vikram was awarded an honorary doctorate from Università Popolare degli Studi di Milano (People's University of Milan) in the field of Fine Arts.
-Vikram accepted the title on 29 May 2011 and in his next release, Deiva Thirumagal, he was credited as Dr. Chiyaan Vikram.
+In 2011, the media widely reported that Vikram was awarded an honorary doctorate from Università Popolare degli Studi di Milano (People's University of Milan) in the field of Fine Arts.
+In his next release, Deiva Thirumagal, he was credited as Dr. Chiyaan Vikram.
+However, the Università Popolare degli Studi di Milano is an unaccredited diploma mill, with no official recognition as a university.

 Personal life

 Vikram met Shailaja Balakrishnan in the late 1980s and married her in 1992 at Guruvayoor Temple in a mass wedding alongside dozens of couples.
 The pair then had a low-key wedding ceremony conducted at the church at Loyola College, Chennai.
 She hails from Thalassery, Kerala and now works as a psychology teacher at a leading Chennai school.
 Shailaja also worked with the team of Deiva Thirumagal by giving professional advice on how people with special needs are treated and helping develop the character played by Vikram.

 The couple has a daughter Akshita born in 1993 and a son Dhruv born in 1997.
-His daughter married Manu Ranjith, the great-grandson of M. Karunanidhi, on 30 October 2017.
-He lives near the beach in Besant Nagar, Chennai and has stated that he would remain based in Chennai regardless of any offers in other regional films.
+His daughter made her debut in the television series Chinna Chinna Aasai – Elakiya.
+She married Manu Ranjith, the great-grandson of M. Karunanidhi, on 30 October 2017.
+He lives near the beach in Besant Nagar, Chennai and has stated that he would remain based in Chennai regardless of any offers in other language films.

-His son Dhruv made his debut with Adithya Varma in the year 2019 which was the Tamil remake of the Telugu film Arjun Reddy.
+Dhruv made his debut with Adithya Varma in 2019, the Tamil remake of the Telugu film Arjun Reddy.